elalienx/pluralsight-react-state/README.md

 Here’s the revised table with the cons listed as bullet points within the cells:

-Here’s the revised table with the cons listed as bullet points within the cells:

 Here’s a table summarizing the pros and cons of Zustand, Jotai, and Valtio:

 | Library | Pros ✅                                       | Cons ❌                                                                      |